 Doors for guests will open at 1:00 p.m.
 Tickets are required for all guests attending the commencement ceremony.
 The ceremony should end by approximately 3:30 p.m.
 No loud bells, horns, whistles etc. will be permitted during the ceremony.

-You must fill out the ticket registration form before April 16 in order to reserve guest tickets, walk in the commencement ceremony, and have your name printed in the commencement program.
-Register for tickets here.
+You must fill out the ticket registration form before April 14 in order to reserve guest tickets, walk in the commencement ceremony, and have your name printed in the commencement program.

 Every guest (even babies) must have a ticket to attend the Commencement ceremony.
-All other guest tickets will be available for pick up the week of April 23 in Sacred Heart Hall, room 202 (President’s Office).
+All guest tickets will be available for pick up the week of April 22 in Sacred Heart Hall, room 207 (Registrar's Office).